samkramer6/MS_Thesis_Research/README.md

 ### Pluto Notebooks
 This is a folder containing all Pluto notebooks for the data analysis done in Julia.
 These notebooks were used when Matlab was insufficient.
 There is a significant amount of text explaining work within these as well.

+## Files

+### Thesis Research.bib
+This is a bibtex file that was used in the writing of the thesis research paper.
+It includes all references used in the paper.